cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 * How to build libraries
 * Write a configuration file for your own library
 * How to have external libraries be downloaded during the build process
+* Mention that build systems provide support for unit testing